webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 {{Guide
 |Content=== Introduction ==

-In this article of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] we’ll cover the basics of JavaScript — how and where to use it, what problems to avoid and general basics to get you started on your journey towards becoming a top-notch JavaScript developer.
+In this article of the [http://www.w3.org/community/webed/wiki/Main_PageWeb Standards Curriculum] we’ll cover the basics of JavaScript — how and where to use it, what problems to avoid and general basics to get you started on your journey towards becoming a top-notch JavaScript developer.

 == What is JavaScript and how do you execute it? ==